Do you hear ringing or noise that nobody else hears?

-For symptoms that persist for over three months, no definitive treatment exists.
-However, there are treatment plans that may help improve your quality of life dealing with chronic tinnitus.
-Depending on your type of tinnitus, your doctor will recommend the appropriate treatment.
+For symptoms that persist for more than three months, no definitive treatment exists.
+However, there are management plans that may help improve your quality of life when dealing with chronic tinnitus.
+A hearing care professional will recommend the appropriate management for your type of tinnitus.

-The most common and successful method is tinnitus retraining therapy (TRT).
-The goal is to get you used to the noise so that you no longer notice it.
-In TRT therapy, your brain gradually adjusts to the tinnitus, and you don’t perceive the sound as intensely.
+Tinnitus retraining therapy is a practice that’s used to help you become accustomed to the noise so that you no longer notice it.
+This therapy enables the brain to gradually adjust to the tinnitus, so you don’t perceive the sound as intensely.
 Tinnitus retraining therapy is ideal for people with mild or chronic tinnitus.
 The most important factor for successful tinnitus retraining therapy is consistent and active cooperation and a positive attitude.

-Pillar 2: Sound therapy.
-By focusing on pleasant sounds (water fountains, sounds from nature, music, etc.), the tinnitus ear noises become less noticeable.
+By focusing on pleasant sounds (such as water fountains, sounds from nature or music), the tinnitus ear noises become less noticeable.

 Hearing aids and noise generators

-In addition to retraining therapy, an ENT specialist may also recommend a hearing aid outfitted with a tinnitus noise generator.
+In addition to retraining therapy, your hearing care professional may also recommend a hearing aid with a tinnitus noise generator.
 These devices work by improving how you hear natural external sounds.
-Plus, by frequency matching, the noise generator helps drown out bothersome tinnitus.
-Around 80 percent of those affected by tinnitus also suffer from hearing loss.
+The noise generator also helps block out the sound of the tinnitus by using frequency matching.
+About 80% of people affected by tinnitus also experience some form of hearing loss.
 Often the tinnitus noises are at the exact frequency that you have the most trouble hearing.

 Tips for dealing with tinnitus

-- Avoid stress.
-Practice relaxation techniques (autogenic training, yoga, tai chi, etc.).
+Avoid stress.
+Practice relaxation techniques (eg yoga, Tai Chi).

-- Choose activities you enjoy!
+Engage in activities you enjoy.
 This distracts you from the tinnitus.

 What should I do if I am affected by tinnitus?

 If the noise lasts longer than 24 hours, you should see a doctor or hearing care professional.
-The sooner you get treatment for tinnitus, the better your chances of avoiding chronic tinnitus.
+The sooner you take action the better the chances of having a better outcome, and potentially avoiding ongoing chronic tinnitus.